 Cerrro Catedral, so named as its peaks resemble a gothic cathedral, is located just outside of Bariloche, with easy access from the city center.
 While famed for its winter activities, Cerro Catedral is home to a myriad of adventure sports including Alpine, Nordic, randonée and off-piste skiing, snowboarding, sledding, paragliding, hiking, mountaineering and mountain biking.
 Freelance skiers and snowboarders will also enjoy its special area that includes bumps, jumps and rails for practice and showing off your skills.

-Finally, Cerro Castor offers the world's southernmost skiing and snowboarding destination on your Argentina tour.
+Finally, Cerro Castor offers the world's southernmost skiing and snowboarding destination.
 The base of Cerro Castor is located only 195 meters above sea level.
 It is awe inspiring and in addition to the downhill possibilities it is a destination for the Nordic skier as well, with paths winding their way through the forests, providing views of a land untouched by man.

 - The Grand Loop

 - The Northern Loop

 - The Wine Trail

 - The Seven Cities Tour

 - The local currency of Argentina is the Argentine peso (ARS)